Using Ansible#

 ssh-keyscan localhost >> ~/.ssh/known_hosts

-Now create a ClusterWare git repository called "ansible".
-This repository will default to public, meaning it is accessible read-only via unauthenticated HTTP access to the head nodes and therefore should not include unprotected sensitive passwords or keys:
+5. Create a ClusterWare Git repository called "ansible".
+This repository defaults to public, meaning it is accessible read-only via unauthenticated HTTP access to the head nodes.
+It should not include unprotected sensitive passwords or keys:

-Note that being unauthenticated means the HTTP access mechanism does not allow for git push or other write operations.
-Alternatively the repository can be marked private (public=False), although it then cannot be used for a client's ansible-pull.
+Being unauthenticated means the HTTP access mechanism does not allow for git push or other write operations.
+Alternatively, the repository can be marked private (public=False), although it then cannot be used for a client's ansible-pull.

-Initially the repository will include a placeholder text file that can be deleted or discarded.
+Initially the repository will include a placeholder text file that can be deleted.

 git clone cwgit@localhost:ansible

-The administrator could also create that clone on any machine that has the appropriate private key and can reach the SSH port of a head node.
+You can create the clone on any machine that has the appropriate private key and can reach the SSH port of a head node.

 cat >ansible/HelloWorld.yaml <<EOF